Pauline321/questionPH.py/README.md

 # questionPH.py
-this program is going to include a while loop that ask the user a multiple choice question
+this program is going to include a while loop that ask the user a multiple choice question# quizPH.py